sevora/ramble/README.md

 **NOTE**: Do not forget to create this file, otherwise issues will persist when starting the server.

 ## Installation
 Do `npm install` inside both `ramble-client` and `ramble-server` directories.
 As of development, v20.12.2 is the version of Node.js being used.
+On `ramble-server` do `npm run build` to transpile the files from src into build that `npm start` or `npm run dev` will use.

 ## Commands
+### ramble-client
+The commands mentioned here must be run in `/ramble-server`.
+- `npm run dev` - start a development server which will run the client instance when trying the application in a local machine.

 ### ramble-server
-The directories mentioned here are relative to `/ramble-server`.
+The commands mentioned here must be run in `/ramble-server`.
 - `npm run build` - transpile the source code from `/src` to `/build`.
 - `npm start` - run the code inside `/build`, remember to run the build command first to generate this directory.
 - `npm run dev` - concurrently compile and run the build under nodemon.